 There is no doubt that healthy eating habits lead to healthy lifestyles with increased immunity to fight various illness and infections.
 However, there still would be some diseases and infections, which would keep striking us, once in a while, regardless of how well we plan our meal options.
 Common cold and flu are perhaps one of those diseases.

 Influenza, or flu, is a respiratory tract infection caused by a variety of flu viruses with symptoms like fatigue, fever or headaches.
 Instead of turning to endless pills, its always better to try natural flu-fighters present in foodstuffs all around us and enhance our immune system.
-Pump up your immune system with the following 10 foods:
+So, load up on these immune-boosting foods to fight flu and keep yourself healthy!

-It is well-known for treating and preventing colds by boosting our immunity and aiding the white blood cells to destroy the invading viruses and bacteria.
+It is known for treating and preventing colds, and aiding the white blood cells to destroy bacteria.
 Include the rich sources like oranges, amla, sweet lime, broccoli, pineapple, cabbage, cauliflower, and sweet potato.
 If you smoke, then getting an increased amount of vitamin C becomes especially important as smoking not only increases your risk of catching a cold but also steps up the body’s need for this protective vitamin.

 This wonder food is a marvel of nature that helps fight bacteria and virus.
 On testing the blood of some garlic eaters who were made to eat about 15 cloves a day, it was found that their blood contained more potent T-lymphocytes and macrophages, which increase natural killers activity and increase immunity compared with non-garlic eaters.
 Eat 4-5 cloves of raw garlic every day.